Recruiting in the e-commerce industry is not for the faint of heart.

 As with most obstacles in life, the best way to overcome this challenge is to better understand what you’re up against and seek a little inspiration from other people that have found success.

-In that spirit, we’ve created this guide to provide a primer on the e-commerce industry, identify the most in-demand e-commerce roles in 2019 and cover a few examples of e-commerce companies that are nailing recruitment.
+In that spirit, we’ve created this guide to provide a primer on the e-commerce industry, identify the most in-demand e-commerce roles and cover a few examples of e-commerce companies that are nailing recruitment.

 - E-Commerce Industry Breakdown